Amidine: Preparation

 A common route to primary amidines is the Pinner reaction.
 Reaction of the nitrile with alcohol in the presence of acid gives an iminoether.
 Treatment of the resulting compound with ammonia then completes the conversion to the amidine.
-Instead of using a Bronsted acid, Lewis acids such as aluminium trichloride promote the direct amination of nitriles.
-They are also generated by amination of an imidoyl chloride.
+Instead of using a Bronsted acid, Lewis acids such as aluminium trichloride promote the direct amination of nitriles, or, in certain exceptional cases, of amides.
+Dimethylformamide acetal reacts with primary amines to give amidines: